What is depression?

 The distinction between feeling down and being clinically depressed is often difficult to make.
 Everybody is sad now and then, occasionally for an extended period after a breakup or the death of a loved one.
 However, the clinically depressed remain upset and sad for months, sometimes years.
 Although something might trigger the depression, sometimes it simply occurs without an obvious cause.

-Diagnosing depression, and seeking treatment if required, is a vital step in beating it.
-Hopefully this article can help.
+Diagnosing depression, and seeking treatment if required, is a vital step in beating it, and looking after your mental health long-term.
+Symptoms and treatment options are varied and can be learned about in this article.

 There are numerous symptoms of depression.
-It is unlikely you will exhibit all possible symptoms but if you exhibit a selection then you may be depressed.
+It is unlikely you will experience all possible symptoms but if you experience a selection then you may be depressed.
 The more intense the symptom, the more severe the depression.

 - Tiredness or fatigue, often with no discernible cause